0HugoHu/Harry-Potter-Strategy-Game/README.md

 <img src="assets/Evo2/a1.png" width="350" />

+If you want to change the virtual machine address, go to ClientAdapter.java and change the Host field.

-✅ If it runs smoothly, you will see this waiting page here:
+✅ If it runs smoothly, you will see one of the waiting page here:

 <img src="assets/Evo2/loading.png" width="600" />